+Hsieh also encourages his employees to actively participate on social media platforms to share their experiences about working at Zappos.
 The employee posts are personal, which in turn encourages Zappos customers to share equally personal posts about their experiences as customers.

 Here is Tony Hsieh speaking about customer service and how he has created a culture around this top priority to make Zappos the successful company that it is today.